ministryofjustice/service_assessments/phases/v2/alpha.md

 The user researcher and/or service manager should be able to answer questions from the assessment panel by showing and referring to some or all of these artefacts of user research (for the onscreen service and assisted digital support), which include:

-* user research output of discovery that describes how users (including assisted digital users) are currently meeting the needs that this service will meet, (e.g. a customer journey map or user needs map), key pain points in the current journey and description of the user research that has informed this output.
+* User research output of discovery that describes how users (including assisted digital users) are currently meeting the needs that this service will meet, (e.g. a customer journey map or user needs map), key pain points in the current journey and description of the user research that has informed this output.
-* stories of people you have met, persona, profiles or some other way of telling the stories of the users (including assisted digital users) who will be using this service in the future.
+* Stories of people you have met, persona, profiles or some other way of telling the stories of the users (including assisted digital users) who will be using this service in the future.
-* the user needs you have identified for this service, including any specific needs of assisted digital users.
+* The user needs you have identified for this service, including any specific needs of assisted digital users.
-* any key insights you have gained from the research that describes significant service design challenges for this project to overcome.
+* Any key insights you have gained from the research that describes significant service design challenges for this project to overcome.

 ## Point 2: Put a plan in place for ongoing user research and usability testing to continuously seek feedback from users to improve the service.